tienduy-nguyen/exo-unkle/README.md

 But I think it will be more interesting if I convert this component to npm package.
 So finally I choose work directly with TypeScript because its strong type.

-So how I created this tooltip component?
+So how I created this tooltip component? `directly method` & `npm package method`

 - Directly tooltips component in react project:
   - First of all, I worked directly with React framework Vitejs (It's very fast compile & build, much much better than using react-script).
 And I create tooltip components directly in this project.
   - You can find the final work of this project at branch: [frontend-ts](https://github.com/tienduy-nguyen/exo-unkle)